eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 If consuming the service requires the Relying Party to obtain specific attributes from the User's Wallet Unit, the Relying Party sends a presentation request to the Wallet Unit.
-As explained in [Section 4.4.3.2](#4432-same-device-remote-presentation-flows), this request is managed by the web browser on the User's device, utilising the [W3C Digital Credentials API] and, behind the scenes, an inter-app API provided by the device's operating system.
+As explained in [Section 4.4.3.2](#4432-same-device-remote-presentation-flows), this request is managed by the web browser on the User's device, utilising solution like the [W3C Digital Credentials API] and, behind the scenes, an inter-app API provided by the device's operating system.
 - **Remote Cross-Device Flow**: In this flow, the User uses a web browser on a device other than their Wallet Instance, for instance a desktop or laptop, to access the Relying Party's service.
 If the Relying Party needs to send a presentation request to the User's Wallet Unit, it presents this request to the web browser on the other device.
-Again using the [W3C Digital Credentials API], this web browser sets up a secure communication channel between the other device and the User's device.
+Again using the [W3C Digital Credentials API], this web browser might set up a secure communication channel between the other device and the User's device.
 [Section 4.4.3.3](#4433-cross-device-remote-presentation-flows) explains this in more detail.